 As you can only find it on the App Store, it is only available on the iPad.
 Once paired with an Apple Pencil, the drawing feels very natural.
 There is no free trial version, so I bought it for $9.99, but once you pay for the app it’s yours forever, which was a good deal according to my opinion.

-There are a lot of brushes which include sets of pencils, all divided in 20 categories (sketching, inking, airbrushing..), and most of them are REALLY cool!
-You can also create your own brushes directly on your device, or buy additional ones made by other people (just like in Photoshop or Illustrator).
-By using different textures and playing with the settings, you can get unique brushes of your own.
+There are many brushes, including sets of pencils, all divided into 20 categories (sketching, inking, airbrushing., and most of them are really cool!
+Besides, creating your own brushes directly on your device is easy by using different textures and playing with the settings.
+You can also import additional ones others make (just like in Photoshop).

-Of course you can use procreate with your fingers, but the best way to experiment is with the Apple Pencil.
-It is the size of a regular pencil and it’s well balanced.
-So there isn’t any difficulty for holding it and using it as a regular pen.
-Take the “2B Pencil” brush, for example, you can hold it normally and make light, or dark thick lines depending on the pressure you apply.
-And when you tilt the pencil and hold it the way you would on paper to shade something, the brush reacts like a real pencil and creates a flat shading stroke.
+Obviously, you can use procreate with your fingers, but the best way to experiment is with the Apple Pencil.
+It is the size of a regular pencil, and it’s well-balanced.
+So there isn’t any difficulty in holding it and using it as a regular pen.
+Depending on the pressure you apply, you can make light or dark thick lines.
+When you tilt the pencil and hold it like you would on paper to shade something, the brush reacts like a real pencil and creates a flat shading stroke.

 The shortcuts are so helpful in order to make everything faster!
 For example, tap with 2 fingers to “undo”.
 Also, drag and drop a color to fill.
 Draw a line and hold, and it straightens automatically.
 Twist with 2 fingers to rotate.
 Pinch with 2 fingers for zooming in and out.. and so much more!

 I also really love the fact that it saves my working process as a time-lapse.
-As I like to share a lot of process videos on my Instagram, this feature was just amazing for me!
+As I like to share a lot of process videos on my Instagram or on Youtube, this feature is just amazing for me!

 It is really, really, REALLY cool to be able to work everywhere, on the restaurant, on the plane, on your bed.. without a lot of tools needed.
 Just the iPad with Procreate and the Pencil, and your creativity!